elf4j/elf4j-api/README.md

 ### Log level

-If the API user requests a `Logger` instance and does not set the log level by using a `Logger#at[Level]()` call, then the actual logging behavior is undefined when `Logger#log(...)` is called.
+If the API user gets a `Logger` instance via `Logger#instance(...)` without specifying the log level via `Logger#at[Level]()`, then the actual logging behavior is undefined.
 The SPI provider may opt to supply a default level.

-### Handling of supplied log message and arguments
+### Handling user-supplied log message and arguments

 Any `Object`-type argument to the `Logger#log(...)` methods, regardless a log message or a placeholder replacement argument, must be treated specially if its actual type at runtime is `java.util.function.Supplier`.
 That is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.

-Note that, similar to the placeholder token, this is by convention and not syntactically enforced by the API or SPI.
-It affords API clients the convenience of mixing `Supplier` functions and other `Object` types to form the log message.
+Note that, similar to the case of placeholder token, this handling is by convention and not syntactically enforced by the API or SPI.
+This affords API clients the convenience of mixing `Supplier` functions and other `Object` types to form the log message.
 In case a lambda expression is used for the `Supplier` function, the lambda needs to be explicitly cast.
 For example:

 ```jshelllanguage
 logger.atInfo()